 2. Walk Around Hoan Kiem Lake

-We found ourselves drawn toward the lake a few times each day as though we were magnetic opposites.
-Walking around the lake will take you longer than you think and it makes for a great walk anytime of the day.
+We found ourselves drawn towards the lake a few times each day as though we were magnetic opposites.
+Walking around the lake will take longer than you think and it makes for a great walk anytime of the day.

 It is called Turtle Tower and was built by the French in 1886 in memoriam of a centuries old Vietnamese leader known as Le Loi.
-Today it is seen as a symbol of unity for the Vietnamese as they endured French occupation.
+Today, this tower is seen as a symbol of unity for the Vietnamese as they endured French occupation.

 3. Visit Ngoc Son Pagoda

-Ngoc Son Pagoda is a temple situated on a small island at the Northern end of Hoan Kiem lake.
-However, the public can access this island.
+Ngoc Son Pagoda is a temple situated on a small island at the Northern end of Hoan Kiem lake and the general public can access this island.

-Ncog Son pagoda was built in commemoration of Tran Hung Dao, a famous military leader from the 13th century.
-You won’t need much time for a visit.
-It’s also usually very busy.
+The Ncog Son Pagoda was built in commemoration of Tran Hung Dao, a famous military leader from the 13th century.
+You won’t need much time for a visit, but it’s always extremely busy.

-One of our top rated things to do on your Hanoi itinerary.
-Why?
-Because where else can you watch a water puppet show?
+This is one of the top rated things to do on tour Hanoi itinerary because where else can you watch a water puppet show?

-Hanoi’s French quarter is a classier and more upmarket district than its old quarter.
-Hotels, restaurants and bars are fancier and cater to a more international clientele.
-The French quarter is the place to be seen in Hanoi and offers a more relaxing evening in comparison to its much wilder sister district.
+Hanoi’s French quarter is a classier and more upmarket district than its Old Quarter.
+Hotels, restaurants and bars are fancier as they cater to a more international clientele.

 6. See The Ancient One Pillar Pagoda

-The temple had to be rebuilt after French forces destroyed the pagoda as they withdrew in 1954 following the end of the Indochinese war.
+The temple had to be rebuilt after French forces destroyed the One Pillar Pagoda as they withdrew in 1954 following the end of the Indochinese war.

-Duong’s Restaurant in Hanoi old quarter is simply amazing.
-The owner and head chef has appeared on both Vietnam Top Chef and Ironchef Vietnam which means the food is definitely going to be top drawer.
+Duong’s Restaurant in Hanoi’s Old Quarter is simply amazing.
+The owner and head chef has appeared on both Vietnam Top Chef and Ironchef Vietnam which means you can expect the food to be top drawer.

 Additionally, the waiting service was on another level at Duong’s.
-Each food item is exactly as described and you are given detailed explanations as you receive them and boy do they just keep coming!
+Each food item is exactly as described and you are given detailed explanations as you receive each dish.

 Recent modernizations have brought the museum to life by wonderfully presenting exhibits across 4 levels.
 There are over 28,000 objects here relating to women in Vietnam that have been collected since the 1970’s.

-Lookout for heroic and poignant stories of women throughout war torn Vietnam in modern history.
-This is definitely a worthwhile stop on your Hanoi itinerary.
+Lookout for heroic and poignant stories of women throughout war torn Vietnam in recent and modern history.
+This museum is definitely a worthwhile stop on your Hanoi itinerary.